Kyle Isbel Preview, Player Props: Royals vs. Red Sox

-The Kansas City Royals, including Kyle Isbel (hitting .250 in his past 10 games, with a double, a home run, two walks and seven RBI), take on starting pitcher James Paxton and the Boston Red Sox at Kauffman Stadium, Friday at 8:10 PM ET.
+After hitting .250 with two doubles, a home run, two walks and eight RBI in his past 10 games, Kyle Isbel and the Kansas City Royals take on the Boston Red Sox (who will start Chris Sale) at 2:10 PM ET on Sunday.

-In his most recent game he had a hitless performance (0-for-3) against the Pirates.
+In his most recent game he had a one-hit showing (1-for-3) against the Red Sox.

 Kyle Isbel Game Info & Props vs. the Red Sox